 23. Mark Ash, Pure360

 Location: London, U.K.

 Category: Marketing Technology

 An energetic and innovative leader, Mark Ash is the Chief Executive Officer of Pure360, the all-in-one AI marketing technology company providing email and personalization solutions for eCommerce.
-Pure360 currently counts thousands of brands as clients across 18 years of operation.
-Since assuming the role in 2018, Ash has channeled his enthusiasm and 20 years of experience in email and digital marketing to support and develop Pure360’s teams under the company’s goals of supporting customers to be the best marketers they can be with first class customer service and industry leading tools.
-Under Ash’s agile leadership, Pure360 has grown, benefitting from the CEO’s multi-hyphenate expertise across a wide range of key areas pivotal to the growth of MarTech adoption.
+Pure360 currently counts thousands of brands as clients across 19 years of operation.
+Since assuming the role in 2018, Ash has channeled his enthusiasm and 20 years of experience in email and digital marketing to support and develop Pure360’s teams in accordance with the company’s goal of supporting customers with first-class customer service and industry-leading tools.
+Under his agile leadership, Pure360 has grown, benefitting from the CEO’s multi-hyphenate expertise across a wide range of key areas pivotal to the growth of MarTech adoption.

 After starting his career at DoubleClick during the first stages of digital advertising, Ash chartered the growth of many digital marketing companies across London before ascending to the top position at Pure360.
-Ash has helmed various leadership roles across MarTech companies including his most recent role as Global VP Services for Yieldify.
-Prior to that he was at Teradata Interactive for two years serving as managing director and general manager.
+Ash has held various leadership roles across MarTech companies, including his most recent role as Global VP Services for Yieldify.
+Prior to that, he was at Teradata Interactive for two years, serving as managing director and general manager.
 He was also the managing director of Progressive Digital Media Group for almost four years.
 Ash received a Bachelor of Science degree in law and German from the University of Surrey.